Russ Harvey Consulting - Computer and Internet Services

 Accuracy requires a lot of very personal information about your calendar, contacts, habits, relationships, current location, likes, dislikes, etc.

 When you're signed into your Microsoft Account (anything but a local account), then nothing is anonymous.
+The data you provide is used to personalize advertising.

 What Does “Personalized” Mean?